rust-lang/rfcs/active/0000-raw-reform.md

 * Make the RawPtr traits take self by value, because ptrs are `copy`.

-When all of this is done, slices will no longer have *any* unsafe methods.
-This clearly delinates slices as "the safe way" and raw slices as "the unsafe way".
-The naive transition path will be `foo.unsafe_get(i)` -> `foo.as_raw()[i]`.
-However if lots of unsafe work needs to be done, the `as_raw` conversion need only be done once.
+Note that this proposal keeps `unsafe_get` andd `unsafe_mut` on slices.
+While this behaviour can be theoretically subsumed by using raw slices, they would strip away all lifetime and ownership information that the slice would normally provide.
+However `unsafe_get` can be cumbersome.
+If lots of unsafe work needs to be done, the `as_raw` conversion may be more ergonomic, as it need only be done once.

 We also duplicate the free functions on `ptr` to the RawPtr traits because while methods are generally more convenient to use, raw ptrs are frequently made very transiently. ref-to-ptr coercion means the free functions can be more ergonomic to use when the user only has a proper reference to the value.
 Therefore we offer both free functions and methods so that the most ergonomic calling style can be used.
-When UFCS is fully available, it should be possible to import the RawPtr methods *as* free functions, in which case the free functions can reasonably be deprecated.
+In one hypothetical UFCS future, it would be possible to import the RawPtr methods *as* free functions, in which case the free functions can reasonably be deprecated.